-An ear, nose and throat surgeon will perform the tympanoplasty.
-Tympanoplasty is performed in a hospital under general anaesthesia.
-The anesthesiologist will carefully monitor your child and get him to sleep safely and comfortably.
+Tympanoplasty will be performed by an ENT surgeon.
+Tympanoplasty is performed in a hospital under general anesthesia.
+An anesthesiologist will monitor the patient carefully and make him sleep safely and comfortably.

 The surgeon will place packing material behind and over the eardrum to keep the graft in place.
-This substance dissolves over several weeks.
+This material dissolves over several weeks.

 The procedure to repair a perforated eardrum usually takes 30 minutes to two hours.